The Rise and Fall of Ziggy Stardust and the Spiders from Mars: Background

-After his promotional tour of America in February 1971, David Bowie returned to Haddon Hall in England and began writing songs, many of which were inspired by the diverse musical genres that were present in America.
+After his promotional tour of the United States in February 1971, David Bowie returned to Haddon Hall in England and began writing songs, many of which were inspired by the diverse musical genres that were present in America.
 He wrote over three dozen songs, many of which would appear on his fourth studio album Hunky Dory and Ziggy Stardust; among these were "Moonage Daydream" and "Hang On to Yourself", which he recorded with his short-lived band Arnold Corns in February 1971, and subsequently reworked for Ziggy Stardust.

 Hunky Dory was recorded in the middle of 1971 at Trident Studios in London, with Ken Scott producing.
 The sessions featured the musicians who would later become known as the Spiders from Mars – Mick Ronson (guitar), Trevor Bolder (bass), and Mick Woodmansey (drums).
 According to Woodmansey, Hunky Dory and Ziggy Stardust were almost recorded back-to-back, but the Spiders realised that most of the songs on Hunky Dory were not suitable live material, so they needed a follow-up album with material they could use on tour.

 After Bowie's manager Tony Defries ended his contract with Mercury Records, Defries presented the album to multiple labels in the US, including New York City's RCA Records.
 The head of the label, Dennis Katz, heard the tapes and saw the potential of the piano-based songs, signing Bowie to a three-album deal in September 1971; RCA became Bowie's label for the rest of the decade.
 Hunky Dory was released in December to very positive reviews from critics but sold poorly.